qbic-pipelines/rts-prediction-package/README.rst

         :alt: Dependabot Enabled

-Prediction package for reproducible U-Net models trained on a semantic segmentation dataset of fluorescence microscopy images from root tissue samples of A. thaliana.
-These models are trained using the mlf-core framework (https://github.com/qbic-pipelines/root-tissue-segmentation-core/).
+Prediction package for reproducible U-Net models trained on a semantic segmentation dataset of fluorescence microscopy images from root tissue samples of *A. thaliana* (https://github.com/qbic-pipelines/root-tissue-segmentation-core/).
+These models are trained using the mlf-core framework and tested for reproducibility.
+This package can be used within an analysis pipeline as a module for root tissue segmentation (rts).

 * Free software: MIT
 * Documentation: https://rts-package.readthedocs.io.